While Oahu is home to Hawaii’s biggest city, Honolulu, it’s also full of incredible things to do both in and out of the hustle and bustle.

 I have been obsessed with sharks for as long as I can remember.
 After all, they are essential to the ocean’s survival!
 If you want to get up close and personal with these incredible animals, consider getting in the water with them and a guide.

-If swimming with sharks is a bit much for you, consider heading out to look for dolphins and whales instead.
+If swimming with sharks is a bit much for you, consider heading out to look for whales instead.
 There are plenty of options for tours and many of them have awesome sustainability initiatives.
-Waianae is one place in particular that is known for having the most dolphins and whales to see in all of Oahu.
+Waianae is one place in particular that is known for having the most whales to see in all of Oahu.

 Book a tour here: